data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-staging-layer-persistent-staging-area.md

 Persistent Staging Area (PSA)

 ## Applicability
-This pattern is only applicable for loading processes from source systems or files to the History Area (via the Staging Layer) only.
+This pattern is only applicable for loading processes from source systems or files to the Persistent Staging Area (via the Staging Layer) only.

 ## Structure

 The following is a list of development conventions for the Persistent Staging Area (PSA):

 - When loading the PSA from the Staging Area, always start a PSA ETL process as soon as the Staging Area is finished to ensure that there are no ‘gaps’ in the history.
 Since the Staging Area has the ‘truncate/insert’ load strategy, PSA data has to be processed before the next Staging Area run.
-During normal loads, the Integration Area has no dependency on the History Area and loading into history and integration can be done in parallel if the Data Warehouse has capacity for concurrent jobs.
+During normal loads, the Integration Area has no dependency on the Persistent Staging Area and loading into history and integration can be done in parallel if the Data Warehouse has capacity for concurrent jobs.
 This is handled by the ‘Batch’ concept which guarantees the unit of work; e.g. making sure all data delta has been processed
 - If the ETL platform supports it, prefix the ‘schema’, ‘area’ or ‘folder’ in the RDBMS and ETL software with ‘150_’.
 The PSA is part of the first layer in the architecture, but is updated after the Staging Area (if adopted).
 This forces most ETL tools to sort the folders in the way the architecture handles the data
 - Everything is copied as-is, no transformations are done.
 - There is no requirement for error handling in PSA ETL.